leenasohail/PhysiGym/README.md

 Both, physigym and embedding, are PhysiCell custom_modules.

+Limitations: Because of the way how PhysiCell is implemented and run, it is not possible to run or generate more than one PhysiCell Gymnasium environment per runtime.
+A runtime warning will be thrown if you try to do so.
+Nonetheless, it is possible to modify the setting.xml for each episode, and changes will take effect!

 Walking through the [tutorial](https://github.com/Dante-Berth/PhysiGym/blob/main/man/TUTORIAL_physigym.md), you will gain the understanding needed to tackle more complex PhysiCell-based reinforcement learning projects.
 You will set up a very basic template model that can figure as a starting point for your own project.